SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.1.0.md

 The NATS and NAS services will automatically be installed on each NATS-enabled DataMiner Agent, and if NATS is enabled on every agent in a DataMiner System, all NATS installations in that system will be consolidated into a single NATS cluster.

 > [!NOTE]
+>
 > - When NATS is enabled on a DataMiner Agent, firewall rules will automatically be added for ports 4222, 6222, 8222 and 9090.
-> - Automatic detection and triggering of NATS cluster self healing can be activated or deactivated by setting the \<NATSDisasterCheck> option to true of false in the MaintenanceSettings.xml file.<br>Default setting: deactivated
+> - Automatic detection and triggering of NATS cluster self healing can be activated or deactivated by setting the \<NATSDisasterCheck> option to true of false in the MaintenanceSettings.xml file.
+Default setting: deactivated.
 > - Only users who have been granted the *Admin tools* permission (Modules \> System configuration \> Tools) are allowed to reset the NATS service.

-#### SLSNMPAgent will now also use the SNMP++ library to forward SNMPv2 traps and inform mes­sages \[ID_27590\]
+#### SLSNMPAgent will now also use the SNMP++ library to forward SNMPv2 traps and inform messages \[ID_27590\]

 From now on, SLSNMPAgent will also use the SNMP++ library to forward SNMPv2 traps and inform messages.
 This means that it will now use the same library to send SNMPv1 traps, SNMPv2 traps and inform messages and SNMPv3 traps and inform messages.

 > [!NOTE]
+>
-> - Due to limitations of the SNMP++ library, the inform message resend time cannot be set to a value less than 10ms.
+> - Because of limitations of the SNMP++ library, the inform message resend time cannot be set to a value less than 10ms.
 If you set it to a value less than 10ms, the default setting will be used instead (i.e. 30 ms).
 > - From now on, all SNMPv2 traps and inform messages will by default include the “1.3.6.1.2.1.1.3.0” (sysUpTime) and “1.3.6.1.6.3.1.1.4.1.0” (snmpTrapOID) bindings.

 ### DMS Security